Alfred Bester: Life and career

 Bester attended the University of Pennsylvania, where he was a member of the Philomathean Society.
 He played on the Penn Quakers football team in 1935 and, by his own account, was "the most successful member of the fencing team."
 He went on to Columbia Law School, but tired of it and dropped out.

 Bester and Rolly Goulko married in 1936.
-Rolly Bester was a Broadway, radio and television actress, originating the role of Lois Lane on the radio program The Adventures of Superman.
+Rolly Bester was a Broadway, radio and television actress, the first to play the role of Lois Lane, which she did on the radio program The Adventures of Superman.
 She changed careers in the 1960s, becoming a vice president, casting director and supervisor at the advertising agency Ted Bates & Co. in New York City.
 The Besters remained married for 48 years until her death.
 Bester was very nearly a lifelong New Yorker, although he lived in Europe for a little over a year in the mid-1950s and moved to exurban Pennsylvania with Rolly in the early 1980s.
 Once settled there, they lived on Geigel Hill Road in Ottsville, Pennsylvania.